Robust approximate Bayesian inference: Application to linear mixed models

 Although the $n$ observations $y$ are not independent, if the random effects are nested, then independent subgroups of observations can be found.
-Indeed, in many situations, $y$ can be split into $g$ independent groups of observations $y_j$, $j = 1, \ldots,g$.
-In this case the log-likelihood function is
+Indeed, in many situations, $y$ can be split into $g$ independent groups of observations $y_j$, $j = 1, \ldots,g$, and the log-likelihood is